BaumerEDV/a-crimson-tale/Classes/Archer.md

 - normal attack vs better attack for which you have to stand still
 ## Scene
 - stunning melee strike with the bow
-- shot with knockback
-- arrow to the knee slow/ prone
+- arrow to the knee slow/ prone / knockback
 - rapid fire shots
 - grappling arrow
 ## Expedition